aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

   requestParameters: {
     'method.request.querystring.who': true
   },
+  // To specify a request validator we can set either `requestValidator` or `requestValidatorOptions`
-  // We need to set the validator for ensuring they are passed
+  // We can set the validator for ensuring they are passed
-  requestValidator: validator, // requestValidator is deprecated, Use `reqValidator`
+  requestValidator: validator,
-  // We can pass request validator's properties
+  // Or we can set request validator options like below
-  reqValidator: {
+  requestValidatorOptions: {
     requestValidatorName: 'test-validator',
     validateRequestBody: true,
     validateRequestParameters: false